 What to do:

-- disinfect all equipment that came into contact with the horse with Lysol
+- Disinfect all equipment that came into contact with the horse.

-- should see improvement within a few weeks
+If you do the above, you should see an improvement within a few weeks.

 Cause 10: Sarcoid

 This is usually a benign lesion or tumour – essentially it’s known as skin cancer for horses but it’s generally not systemically harmful.
-It’s exact cause is unknown although there is some speculation that it can be transferred from cattle who have BVP.
+Its exact cause is unknown although there is some speculation that it can be transferred from cattle who have bovine papillomavirus (BVP).

-The image on the right (from novickdvm.com) is just one example but sarcoid can look many different ways as it evolves.
+The image above is just one example but sarcoid can look many different ways as it evolves.